Monty/IMDb_xref/README.md

 You can clean up any data you don't want by running `cleanupEverything.sh`.
 I suggest you don't delete anything until you've run through the entire list of choices it offers.

+### Explore other commands

+All the commands in the top-level menu invoke shell scripts that can be run in a terminal window, supplying options and parameters on the command line.

+To learn more run `./explain_scripts.sh` or examine the included shell scripts.

+If you run commands as shell scripts, you'll need to be careful to quote and escape spaces and other special characters.

+If you run one of the commands in the top-level menu as a shell script, it will still open the top-level menu when it exits.
+I find this convenient, but if you would prefer that it exit, simply set a NO_MENUS environment variable.

 ## Limitations